erikabarcott/profitbricks-sdk-groovy/Readme.md

 | discScsiHotPlug | no | bool | This volume is capable of SCSI drive hot plug (no reboot required) |
 | discScsiHotUnplug | no | bool | This volume is capable of SCSI drive hot unplug (no reboot required) |

-After retrieving a snapshot, either by getting it by id, or as a create response object, you can change its properties and call the `update` method:
+After retrieving a snapshot, either by getting it by ID, or as a create response object, you can change its properties and call the `update` method:

 ```
 sn=sn.read(snapshotId)